Cledus T. Judd

 James Barry Poole (born December 18, 1964) is an American country music artist who records under the name Cledus T. Judd.
 Known primarily for his parodies of popular country songs, he has been called the "Weird Al" Yankovic of country music, and his albums are usually an equal mix of original comedy songs and parodies.
 Judd has released 11 studio albums and two EPs, and several singles have entered the Billboard Hot Country Songs charts.
-His highest chart peak is the number-48 "I Love NASCAR", a parody of Toby Keith's 2003 single "I Love This Bar".
+His chart peak is the number-48 "I Love NASCAR", a parody of Toby Keith's 2003 single "I Love This Bar".

 Musical career

 Judd moved to Nashville, Tennessee, to pursue a career in country music.
 By 1993, he was living in a house with Daron Norwood and preparing to move back home until he wrote a parody of "Indian Outlaw" by Tim McGraw, which made him decide to pursue a career as a parodist.